 \section{Discussion}

-This paper proposed an inversion-free feedforward control of hysteresis systems, based on the internal model principle and Preisach operator of an arbitrary rate-independent hysteresis mapping.
-The Preisach model, which relies on a phenomenon-based weighted superposition of multiple elementary hysteresis operators \emph{hysterons}, is the most flexible among the operator-based hysteresis models, when shaping the hysteresis loops and the associated hysteresis memory.
-However, unlike the Prandtl-Ishlinskii hysteresis operator, for which an analytic form of the \emph{inverse} exists \cite{krejci2001}, a closed form inversion of the Preisach operator bears several difficulties.
-Although the existence of an inverse Preisach operator has been proven mathematically \cite{BrokateVisintin89}, there is no sound, piecewise continuous, and implementable analytical form for it up to now.
-Therefore, the proposed alternative inversion-free feedforward hysteresis compensator, which is based on the same direct form of the Preisach operator, is advantageous in all cases.
-The single design parameter, apart from the identified Preisach model of the hysteresis system to be controller, is the high-gain of an integral feedback loop.
-For identification and adaptation of the Preisach hysteresis model itself, we refer to the lately proposed robust online estimator of the Preisach density function, see e.g. \cite{ruderman2018}.
-Since the high integral gain is used for an internal model control loop only and, hence, does not directly produce any saturated control actions, its value can be increased (at least theoretically) towards infinity.
+This paper proposed an inversion-free feedforward control of hysteresis systems, based on the internal model principle and Preisach operator of an arbitrary rate-independent hysteresis map.
+The Preisach model, which relies on a phenomenon-based weighted superposition of multiple elementary hysteresis operators \emph{hysterons}, is the most flexible among the operator-based hysteresis models for shaping the hysteresis loops and the associated hysteresis memory.
+Although the existence of an inverse Preisach operator has been proven mathematically \cite{BrokateVisintin89}, there is no sound piecewise continuous and implementable analytical form for it up to now.
+Therefore, the proposed alternative inversion-free feedforward hysteresis compensator, which is based on the same standard Preisach operator, is advantageous.
+The single design parameter, apart from the identified Preisach model of the hysteresis system to be controlled, is the high-gain of an integral loop.
+For identification and adaptation of the Preisach hysteresis model itself, we refer to the lately proposed robust online estimator of the Preisach density function, see \cite{ruderman2018}.
+Since the high integral gain is used for an internal model control loop only and, thus, does not produce any saturated control actions, its value can be increased (at least theoretically) towards infinity.
 This results in a theoretically \emph{infinite bandwidth} of the compensator.